Efficiency At Its Core: A Deep Dive Into Supply Chain Management

 6. Distribution

 The distribution phase involves the physical delivery of products to end-users or retailers.
 This stage focuses on optimising the final leg of the journey, ensuring timely and accurate deliveries.
 It involves managing warehouses, coordinating order tracking, and packaging products securely.
-Distribution centres play a vital role in sorting, packaging, and preparing products for shipment.
+Distribution centres are vital in sorting, packaging, and preparing products for shipment.
 Companies employ sophisticated technologies, such as automated sorting systems and barcode scanning, to enhance accuracy and speed during this crucial stage.

 7. Customer Service